Line Corporation: Merger with Yahoo Japan

 In late December 2020, Line delisted from both the New York Stock Exchange and the Tokyo Stock Exchange, in advance of its absorption-type merger agreement with Z Holdings.

-In March 2021 Line Corporation merged with Yahoo Japan, which has been operated by Z Holdings, a SoftBank Group subsidiary.
-Under the new structure, Naver Corporation (Line's former parent company) and SoftBank Corp. (the wireless carrier unit of SoftBank Group) each hold 50 percent stakes in a new company named A Holdings Corp., which holds a majority stake in Z Holdings, which will operate Line and Yahoo Japan.
-Upon integrating the two businesses and creating further platforms, the merged company aims to compete with the U.S. tech giants Google, Amazon, Facebook, and Apple and the Chinese tech giants Baidu, Alibaba, and Tencent, as well as the Japanese e-commerce giant Rakuten.
-The merger also gives Z Holdings three additional Asian markets where Line is popular: Taiwan, Thailand, and Indonesia.
+In March 2021, Line Corporation merged with Yahoo Japan, which had been operated by Z Holdings, a SoftBank Group subsidiary.
+Under the new structure, Naver Corporation (Line's former parent company) and SoftBank Corporation (the wireless carrier unit of SoftBank Group) each held 50% stakes in a new company named A Holdings Corporation, which held a majority stake in Z Holdings, which will operate Line and Yahoo Japan.
+Upon integrating the two businesses and creating further platforms, the merged company aimed to compete with the U.S. tech giants Google, Amazon, Facebook, and Apple and the Chinese tech giants Baidu, Alibaba, and Tencent, as well as the Japanese e-commerce giant Rakuten.
+The merger also gave Z Holdings three additional markets where Line is popular: Taiwan, Thailand, and Indonesia.

-In April 2021, Line Corporation launched Line Bank, a commercial bank headquartered in Taipei, Taiwan.
+In April 2021, Line Corporation launched Line Bank, a commercial bank headquartered in Taipei.

+Merger into LY Corporation

-In February 2023, Z Holdings announced its intention to merge its subsidiaries, Line and Yahoo Japan.
-In April, it was announced that the merger would be implemented on October 1, along with a simultaneous name change to LY Corporation.
+On February 2, 2023, Z Holdings announced its intention to merge with its subsidiaries, Line and Yahoo Japan, during the fiscal year 2023.
+On October 1 of the same year, Yahoo, Z Entertainment, and Z Data merged into Z Holdings and changed their name to LY Corporation.
+Line Corporation transferred its assets, rights, and businesses to LY Corporation through absorption-type split except for certain overseas stocks, and changed its name to the current one.
+It is expected to become a holding company managing overseas subsidiaries' stocks and other assets through business reorganization.